Jason has a specialist practice focused on high-value personal injury and clinical negligence work.

-Away from the Bar, Jason lists his interests as rugby and cricket (now only as a spectator), cycling and skiing (as a participant) and music (as both).
+Away from the Bar, Jason lists his interests as rugby and cricket (now only as a spectator), cycling and skiing (as a participant) and music.

-He also frequently appears at Coroner’s inquests and CICA claims.
+He also frequently appears at inquests and CICA claims.

 Jason has a well-established practice in clinical negligence work, acting for both Claimant and Defendants.

-He is involved in advising a number of claimants in the Leicester Epilepsy Litigation which is being conducted in the form of an Alternative Dispute Resolution process approved by the Court.
-As a result he has developed a particular interest and expertise in relation to litigation concerning the diagnosis and treatment of epilepsy.
+Jason is involved in advising a number of Claimants in the Leicester Epilepsy Litigation which is being conducted in the form of an Alternative Dispute Resolution process approved by the Court.
+As a result, he has developed a particular interest and expertise in relation to litigation concerning the diagnosis and treatment of epilepsy.

 He is frequently instructed on behalf of insurers considering in contribution claims which raise clinical negligence issues.

 Jason also has considerable experience of acting for families at inquests involving possible clinical negligence.

 Jason has advised various insurers in cases where there is a suspicion of fraud, including evidence management and trial preparation.